ShailajaRamachandrapuram/cmpe283-Assignment3/README.md

 Question 3:

-The total exit time is increasing and High 32 bit of total time spent on processing is 0 as time spent in processing exits is very minimal.

-Low 32 bit has been captured in %ecx.

-The frequency of number of exits are not increasing at a constant rate

-We observed 2072028 exits after full boot.
+The total exit time is increasing and High 32 bit of total time spent on processing is 0 as time spent in processing exits is very minimal.Low 32 bit has been captured in %ecx.The frequency of number of exits are not increasing at a constant rate.We observed 2072028 exits after full boot.

 Thank You.